Updated: 4 days ago

 Banners displaying Rishikesh sightseeing options are more numerous than the shops selling spiritual books on spiritual healing and meditation techniques as have been proposed by the great thinkers from India.

 There are a plenty of places in Rishikesh which are just not interested in entertaining Indian buyers; is it because their is a risk of the beans getting spilled in doing so.
 The prices of the common Indian musical instruments have been spiked by packaging them as providers of spiritual solace.
 Incense, spiritual symbols and the blaring of spiritual mantras on high decibel instruments are being used as bates for alluring the foreigners to step in.
-Local sales men have picked up the accents and mannerisms of these foreign tourists in order to design flawless traps on them.
+Local sales men have picked up the accents and mannerisms of these foreign tourists in order to design flawless traps for them.
 My heart went out to the female from the foreign land, revealing the right price to whom was advised against to me by the owner of a antiques shop as I had just bought the same bowl by paying three times lesser that was being quoted to her.
 I couldn't pick up the courage to warn her on it at that moment.
-May be by writing this article now I am trying to feel cathartical about it.

 Thus everything that exists in Rishikesh, spiritual or material is being capitalised upon by the local businessmen.
-Its been seen as more of an opportunity to pump up their sales to the foreign consumers of Yoga, in every way possible, than promoting the concept of yogic thought as propounded by Patanjali.
+Its been seen as more of an opportunity to pump up their sales to the foreign consumers of Yoga, in every way possible, than promoting the concept of yogic thought as propounded by Patanjali in his Ashtanga Yoga.
 Yoga, as also believed by most of its seekers today, is in fact a multi billion dollar industry in Rishikesh in its rightest sense.